bsamek/evergreen-wiki/Commit-Queue.md

 ## CLI
 For projects using other code review tools, changes can be uploaded to Evergreen using the `evergreen commit-queue` subcommands in the Evergreen CLI.
 ### Trigger
-`evergreen commit-queue merge --project <project_id> --message <message>`
+`evergreen commit-queue merge --project <project_id>`

 Enqueue the branch checked out in Git on the project's commit queue to be merged into the project's tracked branch.

 #### Options
 * `--message [message], -m [message]`

 Set the commit message for the merge commit pushed to GitHub.
-Default is the name of the checked out branch.
+Default is the name the commit on the branch.

 * `--pause`